Mixed-EVC: Mixed Emotion Synthesis and Control in Voice Conversion: Mixed-EVC

 \subsection{Seq2Seq Emotional Voice Conversion Training}

-We incorporate our emotion attribute vector into a seq2seq EVC framework \cite{zhou21b_interspeech}, as shown in Figure \ref{fig:train}.
-Seq2seq-based EVC methods jointly model the feature mapping and alignment, and automatically predict the speech duration at run-time, which marks as a departure from the frame-wise modelling \cite{yang2022overview}.
+We integrate our emotion attribute vector into a seq2seq-based emotional voice conversion framework, as illustrated in Figure \ref{fig:train}.
+Our approach, distinct from traditional frame-wise modeling \cite{yang2022overview}, jointly models feature mapping and alignment and automatically predicts speech duration during run-time.

-Given an input speech, the linguistic encoder learns to predict a sequence of linguistic embeddings (``\textit{Linguistic Modelling}"), while the emotion encoder learns to encode the emotional style into an utterance-level emotion embedding (``\textit{Style Modelling}").
-The pre-trained relative functions further predict an emotion attribute vector indicating the relevance of the input emotional style with other emotions (``\textit{Relevance Modelling}").
-The emotion attribute vector is then projected by a fully-connected (FC) layer, resulting in a relative embedding.
-Finally, the decoder learns to reconstruct the input emotional style from a combination of emotion and relative embeddings.
-In this way, our framework does not only explicitly characterize the input emotional style, but also establish a relation with other emotions.
+Given an input speech, the linguistic encoder is trained to predict a sequence of linguistic embeddings (``Linguistic Modeling"), while the emotion encoder focuses on encoding the emotional style into an utterance-level emotion embedding (``Style Modeling").
+The pre-trained relative functions further predict an emotion attribute vector that signifies the relevance of the input emotional style to other emotions (``Relevance Modeling").
+This emotion attribute vector is then transformed using a fully connected (FC) layer, resulting in a relative embedding.
+Ultimately, the decoder learns to reconstruct the input emotional style by combining information from both the emotion and relative embeddings.
+Our framework not only explicitly characterizes the input emotional style but also establishes a relationship with other emotions.

-To overcome the instability issues in seq2seq models, we conduct emotion training with the following strategies: (1) introducing text supervision \cite{zhang2019non}, and (2) pre-training with a large neutral-speaking corpus \cite{zhou21b_interspeech}.
-We use text transcriptions to assist the framework to disentangle the linguistic information from the speech.
+To overcome the instability issues in seq2seq models, we conduct emotional training with the following strategies: (1) introducing text supervision \cite{zhang2019non}, and (2) pre-training with a large neutral-speaking corpus \cite{zhou21b_interspeech}.
+We use text transcriptions to assist the framework in disentangling the linguistic information from the speech.
 A text encoder predicts a sequence of text embeddings from the input text.
-The text and linguistic embeddings are then fed into the decoder in an alternative manner.
-In practice, following the previous literature \cite{zhang2019non}, we employ a contrastive loss to ensure the similarity between text and linguistic embeddings, and an adversarial training with a classifier to eliminate the residual emotion information in linguistic embedding.
-These strategies help us to train the framework more efficiently.
+The text and linguistic embeddings are then fed into the decoder in an alternative manner. {Following the previous literature \cite{zhang2019non}, we employ a contrastive loss to ensure the similarity between text and linguistic embeddings.